What is Mitigating Damages?

 When Does Failure to Mitigate Apply?

 This could include where you were injured in a car accident.
 And your doctors prescribed treatment.
 Still, the victim chose not to get that care, and the condition deteriorated, requiring additional medical, which was not previously necessary.
+Another example would be a person hurt in a construction accident but did not seek medical help until after the injury worsened.

 The duty to mitigate is an affirmative defense that has to be proven by the defendant once they have pleaded the defense.
 In other words, the burden of proof or such defense rests with the defendant.
+With multiple defendant cases, one of the defense attorneys will likely raise this defense.

-Lost Wages may be Subject to a Mitigation of Damages Defense
+Lost Wages may be subject to a Mitigation of Damages Defense.

 In the personal injury context, if a person loses their job because of the injuries they sustained in an accident, they may be responsible for seeking other employment to mitigate their damages.